What Shoes do You Wear for Indoor Soccer?

 Can you wear outdoor soccer cleats for indoor soccer?

-Outdoor soccer cleats are not suitable for playing soccer indoors because their longer studs are designed for natural grass, not indoor surfaces like artificial turf or hardwood floors, and can cause poor traction, discomfort, and injury.
+Outdoor soccer cleats are not suitable for indoor play because their longer studs are designed for natural grass, not indoor surfaces like artificial turf or hardwood floors, and can lead to poor traction, discomfort, and injury.

 Can you wear running shoes for indoor soccer?

-Running shoes are not specifically designed for indoor play so although they can be used, again it is not advised.
-If you want to play your best make sure to have the right indoor soccer shoes- wether they are for hard surfaces or turf surfaces.
+Running shoes are not specifically designed for indoor play, so although they can be used, it is not advised.
+If you want to play your best, make sure to have the right indoor soccer shoes- whether they are for hard surfaces or turf surfaces.